Austin Water banner

 DIVISIONS

-For over 100 years, Austin Water has been committed to providing safe, reliable, high-quality and affordable water services to our customers.
-Today, we serve over 1,000,000 people in the Austin metropolitan area, across more than 548 square miles.
+For more than 100 years, Austin Water has committed to providing safe, reliable, high-quality and affordable water services for our customers.
+Today, we serve over 1,000,000 people in the Austin area, across more than 548 square miles.

-Austin Water is here for you and ready to answer questions about your bill, respond to your emergency, and help you save money.
+Austin Water is here for you.
+We're ready to answer questions about your bill, respond to your emergency, and help you save money.

 For help with billing or managing your account, contact City of Austin Utilities Customer Care at 512-494-9400.

-In order to maintain reliable delivery of drinking water to City of Austin customers, The Public Works Department and Austin Water are undertaking two major improvement projects within the Albert R. Davis Water Treatment Plant.
-These projects will upgrade and replace several electrical and mechanical components of the plant, including constructing a new medium service pump station building and electrical substation building.
+In order to maintain reliable delivery of drinking water to Austin Water customers, two major improvement projects are underway within the Albert R. Davis Water Treatment Plant.
+These projects are upgrading and replacing several electrical and mechanical components of the plant, including constructing a new medium service pump station building and electrical substation building.

 Each year, Austin Water assesses the condition of critical water system infrastructure to ensure dependable water service of the highest quality.

-For over 100 years, Austin Water has been committed to providing safe, reliable, high-quality and affordable water services to our customers.
+For more than 100 years, Austin Water has committed to providing safe, reliable, high quality, sustainable and affordable water services to our customers.
+Austin Water consistently ranks among the best in the country when it comes to water quality.